-PURPOSE: The HLA region has been implicated in determining the disease susceptibility or the clinical phenotype of inflammatory bowel disease.
+PURPOSE: PURPOSE:The HLA region has been implicated in determining the disease susceptibility or the clinical phenotype of inflammatory bowel disease.
 The aim of this study was to assess the relation between HLA-DRB1 alleles with the clinical features of Crohn's disease and ulcerative colitis and the presence of anti-neutrophil cytoplasmic and anti-Saccharomyces cerevisiaeantibodies.

-METHODS: Blood samples were obtained from 102 Crohn's disease patients, 114 ulcerative colitis patients, and 264 unrelated healthy controls.
+METHODS: METHODS:Blood samples were obtained from 102 Crohn's disease patients, 114 ulcerative colitis patients, and 264 unrelated healthy controls.
 Anti-neutrophil cytoplasmics were detected by a standard immunofluorescence method, and anti-Saccharomyces cerevisiaeswere examined by an enzyme-linked immunosorbent assay immunoglobulin G/immunoglobulin A commercial assay.
 HLA-DRB1 typing of 26 alleles was performed by polymerase chain reaction sequence-specific primes.
 Patients were phenotyped according to gender, disease location, extent, and behavior, surgical resection, need of steroid, and anti-neutrophil cytoplasmic/anti-Saccharomyces cerevisiaestatus.

-RESULTS: As a whole, after applying Bonferroni's correction for multiple comparisons, no significant association of HLA-DRB1 alleles with Crohn's disease or ulcerative colitis was found.
+RESULTS: RESULTS:As a whole, after applying Bonferroni's correction for multiple comparisons, no significant association of HLA-DRB1 alleles with Crohn's disease or ulcerative colitis was found.
 After stratifying HLA-DRB1 alleles by clinical phenotypes of patients with ulcerative colitis, an excess of DRB1*1309*1320*1325*1329 allele (DR13) was found in conjunction with pancolitis (P< 0.0001), surgical resection (P< 0.0003), and extraintestinal manifestations (P< 0.0001).
 In Crohn's disease patients, an excess of DRB1*0304*0305*0307*0309 allele (DR3) was found in those with colonic disease (P< 0.0001) and patients with extraintestinal manifestations (P= 0.0003).
 This statistical association, however, emerged in only 3 of 114 patients with ulcerative colitis and in 3 of 102 patients with Crohn's disease.
 We found no association with the presence of anti-Saccharomyces cerevisiaeor anti-neutrophil cytoplasmic.

-CONCLUSIONS: Some clinical features of Crohn's disease and ulcerative colitis may be influenced by specific HLA-DR alleles; in particular, in ulcerative colitis some alleles appear to segregate with more aggressive disease, whereas in Crohn's disease different alleles cosegregate in patients with colonic disease and extraintestinal manifestations.
+CONCLUSIONS: CONCLUSIONS:Some clinical features of Crohn's disease and ulcerative colitis may be influenced by specific HLA-DR alleles; in particular, in ulcerative colitis some alleles appear to segregate with more aggressive disease, whereas in Crohn's disease different alleles cosegregate in patients with colonic disease and extraintestinal manifestations.

 © The ASCRS 2005